Grounding

 The path in Figure 14 from the single-point connection to the middle circuit to the right-hand circuit and back to the single-point connection is sometimes referred to as a ground loop.
 Ground loops are often considered to be inconsistent with single point grounding and often cited as the source of common impedance coupling; but this is incorrect.
 Figure 13 has a ground loop, and it’s still a good single point ground implementation.
 The ground loop in Figure 14 includes a segment that is not ground at all.
 The blue conductor in the middle circuit may be called a “ground” in the board layout, but it is a current-return conductor.

-Generally, ground loops are fine as long as all the conductors in the loop are really ground conductors.
-If one or more conductors in the loop is a low-frequency current-return conductor, then all of the conductors in the loop will carry a portion of that return current.
+Generally, ground loops are fine if all the conductors in the loop are really ground conductors.
+If one or more conductors in the loop is a low-frequency current-return conductor, then all the conductors in the loop will carry a portion of that return current.
 This can facilitate common-impedance coupling.

 Of course, this is not a single point ground.
-This is a single point current return.
-Although all of the conductors are labeled ground on the schematic and in the board layout, they are not grounds.
+Although all the conductors are labeled ground on the schematic and in the board layout, they are not grounds.
 They are current-return conductors.

-Basically, it’s important to remember that single point grounding is an important strategy for ensuring that isolated circuits and devices have the same zero-volt reference.
-Single point current returns, on the other hand, are often the root cause of significant EM coupling problems.
+Basically, it’s important to remember that single point grounding is a strategy for ensuring that isolated circuits and devices have the same zero-volt reference.
+Single point current returns, on the other hand, are often the root cause of EM coupling problems.

 The alternative to a single point grounding strategy is a multipoint grounding strategy.
 An example of this is illustrated in Figure 16.
 Instead of a single point, ground is defined locally.
 This is essentially the ground structure concept described earlier.